BlazeSoftware/wetherby-healing/content/site/home.md

 ## Attunements

 The ability to use Reiki is simple to learn and is transferred to students during a class, known as an ‘attunement', given by a Reiki master.
 Students will then be able to use their new skills to enhance the quality of other people's lives.

-## The Five Principles of Reiki

-Just for today do not worry

-Just for today do not anger

-Honour your parents, teachers and elders

-Earn you living honestly

-Show gratitude to every living thing